telerik/blazor-docs/components/grid/editing/incell.md

 ## Notes

+* The `OnCreate` event will fire as soon as you click the `Add` button so you can add the new row to the grid `Data` - this will let it show up in the grid, and then enter edit mode for the first editable column (to fire `OnEdit` and let the user alter the column).
+This means you should have [default values]({%slug grid-kb-default-value-for-new-row%}) that satisfy any initial validation and requirements your models may have.

+    * This means that there is no actual inserted item, an item in InCell editing is always in Edit mode, never in Insert mode.
+Thus, you cannot use the `InsertedItem` field of the grid State.
+If you want to insert items programmatically in the grid, alter the `Data` collection, and use the `OriginalEditItem` feature of the state (see the [Initiate Editing or Inserting of an Item]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item) example - it can put the InLine and PopUp edit modes in Insert mode, but this cannot work for InCell editing).

 * When the InCell Edit Mode is enabled and you want to enable item selection a `<GridCheckboxColumn />` must be added to the `<Columns>` collection.
 More information on that can be read in the [Selection]({%slug components/grid/selection/overview%}#notes) article.